wdas03/climate-modelling/journal.md

 # April 7, 2025
 Used the CSV produced from elevation data to see how that performs.
 As expected it performed really poorly -- we need to account for other factors such as slope and aspect data.
 Elevation is relevant but does not account for much.

+# April 8, 2025
+Due to the poor performance of only considering elevation data, we update our integration pipeline to consider slope and aspect data.
+We hope that taking this route will give us promising results.